AnbingMa/i2p/Data_Biography.md

 ### 2. Why did they collect it?

-Because they can study some fundamental questions about Airbnb in any neighbourhood, or across the city as a whole.
-What's more, this data could be used to evaluate the influence of Airbnb listings’ descriptions on demand.
+Because they may want to study some fundamental questions about Airbnb in any neighbourhood, or across the city as a whole.
 For example, Janssens, Bogaert and Poel used the LDA model to perform topic modelling on the listing descriptions[1].

 ---

 ### 3. How was it collected?

 The data was scraped from the Airbnb website on 24 August 2020.
-This means that all data is listing information as it displayed on the Airbnb platform at that moment in time.
 The web data scraping process is divided into five steps:

 **1.** Identify the target website.